Share on: Share on X fb in

 Optical vs electrical heart rate sensor for swim training

-2. Test day 2, sport watch Polar Vantage M3 internal sensor compared to chest electrical sensor Polar H10.
+• Sport watch Polar Vantage M3 internal heart rate sensor compared to chest electrical sensor Polar H10.

 Day 1 Polar: Polar Verity Sense optical sensor vs Polar h10 electrical sensor.